G-Core/product-documentation/documentation/streaming-platform/api/streaming-platform-api-tutorial.md

 published: true
 order: 10
 toc:
+    --1--How integration works: 'how-integration-works'
+    --1--Basic operations: 'basic-operations'
-   --1--How integration works: "how-integration-works" --1--Basic operations: "basic-operations" --2--Stage 1.
-Setup: "stage-1-setup"
+    --2--Stage 1.
+Setup: 'stage-1-setup'
     --3--Step 1.
-Create a stream: "step-1-create-a-stream"
+Create a stream: 'step-1-create-a-stream'
     --3--Step 2.
-Create a broadcast: "step-2-create-a-broadcast"
+Create a broadcast: 'step-2-create-a-broadcast'
     --3--Step 3.
-Enable the stream: "step-3-enable-the-stream"
+Enable the stream: 'step-3-enable-the-stream'
     --3--Step 4.
-Send a webhook when the stream has started: "step-4-send-a-webhook-when-the-stream-has-started" --2--Stage 2.
-Test: "stage-2-test"
+Send a webhook when the stream has started: 'step-4-send-a-webhook-when-the-stream-has-started' --2--Stage 2.
+Test: 'stage-2-test'
     --3--Step 5.
-Change broadcast status to Live: "step-5-change-the-broadcast-status-to-live"
+Change broadcast status to Live: 'step-5-change-the-broadcast-status-to-live'
     --3--Step 6.
-Send a webhook when the broadcast has transitioned to Live status: "step-6-send-a-webhook-when-the-broadcast-has-transitioned-to-live-status"
+Send a webhook when the broadcast has transitioned to Live status: 'step-6-send-a-webhook-when-the-broadcast-has-transitioned-to-live-status'
     --2--Stage 3.
-Live: "stage-3-live"
+Live: 'stage-3-live'
     --3--Step 7.
-Start recording: "step-7-start-recording"
+Start recording: 'step-7-start-recording'
     --3--Step 8.
-Send a webhook when stream recording has started: "step-8-send-a-webhook-when-stream-recording-has-started" --2--Stage 4.
-Stop: "stage-4-stop"
+Send a webhook when stream recording has started: 'step-8-send-a-webhook-when-stream-recording-has-started' --2--Stage 4.
+Stop: 'stage-4-stop'
     --3--Step 9.
-Stop recording: "step-9-stop-recording"
+Stop recording: 'step-9-stop-recording'
     --3--Step 10.
-Send a webhook when stream recording has stopped: "step-10-send-a-webhook-when-stream-recording-has-stopped" --3--Step 11.
-Send a webhook when the recorded video is being processed: "step-11-send-a-webhook-when-the-recorded-video-is-being-processed"
+Send a webhook when stream recording has stopped: 'step-10-send-a-webhook-when-stream-recording-has-stopped'
+    --3--Step 11.
+Send a webhook when the recorded video is being processed: 'step-11-send-a-webhook-when-the-recorded-video-is-being-processed'
     --3--Step 12.
-Change broadcast status to Finished: "step-12-change-broadcast-status-to-finished"
+Change broadcast status to Finished: 'step-12-change-broadcast-status-to-finished'
     --3--Step 13.
-Send a webhook when the broadcast has transitioned to Finished status: "step-13-send-a-webhook-when-the-broadcast-has-transitioned-to-finished-status"
+Send a webhook when the broadcast has transitioned to Finished status: 'step-13-send-a-webhook-when-the-broadcast-has-transitioned-to-finished-status'
     --3--Step 14.
-Disable the stream: "step-14-disable-the-stream"
+Disable the stream: 'step-14-disable-the-stream'
     --3--Step 15.
-Send a webhook when the stream has ended: "step-15-send-a-webhook-when-the-stream-has-ended" --3--Step 16.
-Delete the broadcast: "step-16-delete-the-broadcast"
+Send a webhook when the stream has ended: 'step-15-send-a-webhook-when-the-stream-has-ended' --3--Step 16.
+Delete the broadcast: 'step-16-delete-the-broadcast'
     --3--Step 17.
-Send a webhook when the recorded video is partially processed: "step-17-send-a-webhook-when-the-recorded-video-is-partially-processed"
+Send a webhook when the recorded video is partially processed: 'step-17-send-a-webhook-when-the-recorded-video-is-partially-processed'
     --3--Step 18.
-Send a webhook when the recorded video is completely processed: "step-18-send-a-webhook-when-the-recorded-video-is-completely-processed"
+Send a webhook when the recorded video is completely processed: 'step-18-send-a-webhook-when-the-recorded-video-is-completely-processed'
     --3--Step 19.
-Get video information: "step-19-get-video-information"
+Get video information: 'step-19-get-video-information'
-   --1--Special cases: "special-cases"
+    --1--Special cases: 'special-cases'
-   --2--Reuse of a stream: "reuse-of-a-stream" --2--Interruption during streaming: "interruption-during-streaming" --2--Stream deletion: "stream-deletion"
+    --2--Reuse of a stream: 'reuse-of-a-stream'
+    --2--Interruption during streaming: 'interruption-during-streaming'
+    --2--Stream deletion: 'stream-deletion'
-   --1--Other API methods: "other-api-methods"
+    --1--Other API methods: 'other-api-methods'
 ---

 # Streaming Platform API tutorial

 You can integrate your product to use the Streaming Platform for unlimited video streaming and hosting services.
 In this guide, we’ll take you through the API and webhook operations involved in integrating with the Streaming Platform.